Quick Look at Modifying Carry Guns

 - If your holster system depends on exact frame dimensions

-- If your state enforces strict legal limits on use of force
+- If your state enforces strict legal limits on the use of force

 Most modern carry pistols come with usable sights, reliable triggers, and grip textures that work well under pressure.
 A factory model with good ammunition and a dependable holster often performs better than a modified one that introduces new variables.